jordanbell2357/jordanbell2357.github.io/_quotes/lucretius.md

 Book 4, lines 469-521:

-> &emsp; Now here’s another thing: if someone thinks
+> &ensp; Now here’s another thing: if someone thinks
 > That nothing is known, he does not even know
 > Whether that can be known, since he declares
 > That he knows nothing.